-Diagram
+Diagram 1

-If we remind ourselves of the definitions of Employment and Employability established earlier, with the former focused on skills development and the latter on job getting, then it raises two questions.
+If we remind ourselves of the definitions of employment and employability established earlier, with the former focused on skills development and the latter on job getting, then it raises two questions.

-Does all employer contact count as Employer Engagement? and can contact with non-employer organisations count as Employer Engagement?
+Does all employer contact count as employer engagement.
+Can contact with nonemployer organisations count as employer engagement?

-Some Employer Engagements will be via promotional material or assembly talks which will be a good method of making students aware of employment opportunities (within that company or sector) but they won't develop skills.
-Some Employer Engagements will include team building or problem-solving tasks that provide an excellent foundation for students to learn and will not focus on job getting or opportunities.
+Some employer engagements will be via promotional material or assembly talks which will be a good method of making students aware of employment opportunities (within that company or sector) but they won't develop skills.
+Some employer engagements will include team building or problem-solving tasks that provide an excellent foundation for students to learn and will not focus on job getting or opportunities.